MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 * You are targeting devices running on iOS 9.0 or later.
 * You are not using any other library that provides Crash Reporting functionality (only for App Center Crashes).

-App Center SDK Analytics and Crashes is compatible with Mac Catalyst via XCFramework or SPM.
+App Center SDK Analytics and Crashes is compatible with Mac Catalyst via XCFramework or SwiftPM.

 ## 2. Create your app in the App Center Portal to obtain the App Secret